BGP acronym (Border Gateway Protocol)

 IPv6 load balancing and VRRPv3

-Multi-Chassis Link Aggregation ( MLAG ) and switch stack technology are identical to IPv4 and IPv6—no changes to Layer 2 switches.
-You need to implement changes at Layer 3.
+Multi-Chassis Link Aggregation ( MLAG ) and switch stack technology are identical to IPv4 and IPv6—there are no changes to Layer 2 switches.
+It would be best if you implemented changes at Layer 3.
 Routers advertise their presence with IPv6 RA messages, and host behavior will vary from one Operating System to the other.
 It will use the first valid RA message received and the load balance between all first-hop routers.

 RA-based failures are appropriate for convergence of around 2 to 3 seconds.
-Possible to tweak this by setting RA timers?
+Is it possible to tweak this by setting RA timers?
 The minimum RA interval is 30 msec, and the minimum RA lifetime is 1 second.
 Avoid low timer values as RA-based failover consumes CPU cycles to process.

 VRRPv3